Nearing Freedom: Welcome to Phase IIIdom

 Each winery operating under phase I, II, III will be handling their operation a little differently.
 Some are still requiring reservations and/or offering a limited menu.

 As with Phase II, wineries may offer “dine in” and outdoor seating options.
-Bar areas are still closed to congregating traffic; however, many wineries are able to offer self-guided tastings or small group tastings.
+Bar areas are still closed to “congregating” groups; however, the bar may be open as a service station.
+Many wineries are now offering self-guided tasting, small group tasting, and flights.

 Contact the winery directly to ensure the most up-to-date reopening information.